-• Fault Code
+• Fault Code LED

-Slideout Control Box (Located in the driver or passenger side compartment on the 24D and 24J, and located behind the couch on the 24V)
+Slideout Control Box

+(Located in the driver or passenger side compartment on the 24D and 24J, and located behind the couch on the 24V)

+-Remove panel to access

+-Typical View

 If an error is detected on your slide system, the LED light on the control panel will blink an error code.
 If an error code appears, see the In Wall Slideout manufacturer's user guide in your InfoCase to determine the problem.
 The error code must be cleared prior to operating the room.